 Taking Your Personalized Promotions to the Next Level

 These are some noteworthy examples of how brands are using identity marketing to enhance their personalization strategies, but the approach has endless potential.
-Companies can target a wide range of consumer tribes, including ski instructors, government employees, even frequent flyers of a particular airline.
+Companies can target a wide range of consumer communities, including ski instructors, government employees, even frequent flyers of a particular airline.

 The goal of identity marketing is to engage consumers based on who they are and how they live their lives, and brands that do will always win.